Cube house: Rotterdam

 The walls and windows are angled at 54.7 degrees.
 The total area of the apartment is around 100 m2, but around a quarter of the space is unusable because of the walls that are under the angled ceilings.

 In 2006, a museum of chess pieces was opened under the houses.

 In 2009, the larger cubes were converted by Personal Architecture into a hostel run by Dutch hostel chain Stayokay.

 In 2019, the Art cube opened at Overblaak 30.
 The Art cube is a place where art and architecture come together.
 With the original living layout intact, this cube house forms the backdrop for the work of various local artists.

-Toronto
+Structure and materials

+The cube houses are constructed with reinforced concrete in the hexagonal trunk that holds the cube region.
+The hexagonal base tilts the cubes at a 54.7 degree angle, which in turn allows viewers inside to see the street below from the windows.
+The reinforced concrete floors and pillars hold up a wooden skeleton that creates the cubes.
+The wooden frame is curtained by fiber cement that has fiber wool in the center for insulation.
+All windows are structural as well, either being double glass panels or infused with wire.

+Spaces

+The cube houses are all linked together, and overlap to create a unique façade.
+The entrance to the houses enter into a narrow stair case.
+The ground floor is triangular in shape and is meant to be used as a living room area.
+The second and third floors are intended to be bedrooms and toiletry areas, most often having the bathroom on the second level.
+The odd angle of the walls allows the area to feel more open but leaves only a quarter of the area actually usable.
+The second floor has the windows facing towards the sky, as well as two bedrooms, a small living area, and a bathroom.
+The top floor is a pyramid shaped room with 18 windows that give the viewer a sweeping view outside.
+All of the levels are connected by narrow wooden stairs.

+Similar buildings outside the Netherlands

-In 1996 a cluster of three cubes was built along Eastern Avenue Architect Ben Kutner and partner Jeff Brown were inspired by the original cube houses and had planned to replicate the Rotterdam design on unusable patches of land.
-However, only three individual houses were built.
+In 1996 a house consisting of cluster of three cubes was built along Eastern Avenue in the city of Toronto, Canada.
+Architect Ben Kutner and partner Jeff Brown had been inspired by the original cube houses and wanted to replicate the Rotterdam design on otherwise unusable patches of land.
+The project was subsequently not extended further.
 In 2018, the land was sold for redevelopment with hopes the structures themselves could be saved and moved elsewhere.
 In 2021, an application was submitted to the city to redevelop into a "35-storey mixed-use building atop a podium element".